UVA-LavaLab/PIMeval-PIMbench/PIMbench/cpp-kmeans/README.md

 ## Implementation Description

-This repository contains three different implementations of the histogram benchmark:
+This repository contains three different implementations of the K-means benchmark:

 1. CPU
 2. GPU